 Spring in Minnesota can be short and tends to come late, which can have visitors and residents alike itching for the warmer weather of summer.
-Here's a look at Minnesota's seasons and when you can finally get a real taste of summer, and fun activities when the temp finally warms up.
+Here's a look at the slow segue into Minnesota's warmer seasons when you can finally get a real taste of summer, and fun activities when the temp finally warms up.

-- Seeing the first small car with a large canoe strapped to the top of it on the road.
+- See the first small car with a large canoe strapped to the top of it on the road

-- When the giant pile of snow in the downtown St. Paul Sears parking lot has finally melted.
+- Notice that the giant pile of snow in the downtown St. Paul Sears parking lot has finally melted

-- When people who whine about snow switch to whining about the humidity.
+- Hear people who whine about snow switch to whining about the humidity

-- Being stuck in your first road construction traffic snarl, described by the adage "Minnesota has two seasons: winter and road construction."
+- Get stuck in your first road construction traffic snarl, described by the adage "Minnesota has two seasons: winter and road construction"

 Annual Summer Events in Minnesota